Data Centers in Uganda

 Network & Connectivity Ecosystem

-As a landlocked but digitally aggressive nation, Uganda focuses on terrestrial fiber redundancy to maintain uptime.
+As a landlocked nation with aggressive digital goals, Uganda focuses on terrestrial fiber redundancy to maintain uptime across its borders.

-- Carrier Density & Carrier Neutrality: Carrier count: over 10.
+Carrier Density & Carrier Neutrality: Carrier count: over 10.
 The market features a mix of regional telcos and specialized fiber providers, with roughly 10–15 active players as of September 2025.
+While smaller than some coastal neighbors, the density is sufficient for reliable enterprise redundancy.

-- Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
+Direct Cloud On-Ramps: Over 0, enabling access to 0 cloud regions.
 While no direct on-ramps for AWS, Google Cloud (GCP), or Microsoft Azure are physically located in Kampala, local providers offer private peering and wave services to the Nairobi hub as of September 2025.
+This setup allows for sub-20ms latency to major cloud environments.

-- Internet Exchange Points (IXPs): The Uganda Internet eXchange Point (UIXP) serves as the primary hub in Kampala, drastically reducing latency by keeping local traffic from leaving the country as of September 2025.
+Internet Exchange Points (IXPs): The Uganda Internet eXchange Point (UIXP) serves as the primary hub in Kampala.
+It effectively localizes traffic to keep data within the country, which significantly improves speed for local end-users as of September 2025.

-- Bare Metal: Bare metal services are available through regional providers and local integrators, with global options like Leaseweb providing adjacent reach as of September 2025.
+Bare Metal: Bare metal services are available through regional providers and local integrators.
+Global options like Leaseweb provide adjacent reach to the market as of September 2025.

 Power Analysis

-Uganda offers a unique advantage for sustainability-focused operations due to its heavy reliance on hydroelectric power.
+Uganda offers a unique advantage for sustainability-focused operations because of its heavy reliance on hydroelectric power.

-- Average Cost Of Power: Industrial electricity: USD 0.06–0.10 / kWh, as of September 2025.
-These rates are competitive within the East African Community, providing a cost-effective base for high-density compute.
+Average Cost Of Power: Industrial electricity: USD 0.06–0.10 / kWh, as of September 2025.
+These rates are highly competitive within the East African Community, providing a cost-effective base for high-density compute.

 Market Access, Business & Tax Climate

-Strategic location and a young, tech-literate population make Uganda a key destination for regional expansion.
+Strategic location and a young, tech-literate population make Uganda a primary destination for regional expansion.

-- Proximity To Key Business Districts: Data centers are concentrated near Kampala Central and the Namanve Industrial Park.
-This proximity allows for rapid physical access and low-latency connectivity for financial and government headquarters.
+Proximity To Key Business Districts: Data centers are concentrated near Kampala Central and the Namanve Industrial Park.
+This proximity allows for rapid physical access and low-latency connectivity for financial and government headquarters as of September 2025.

-- Regional Market Reach: Uganda acts as a digital transit point for South Sudan, Rwanda, and the Eastern Democratic Republic of Congo, serving a combined population of over 100 million people.
+Regional Market Reach: Uganda acts as a digital transit point for South Sudan, Rwanda, and the Eastern Democratic Republic of Congo.
+This provides access to a combined population of over 100 million people as of September 2025.

-- Tax Advantage For Data Centers: There are currently no dedicated tax breaks for the data center sector.
-Businesses operate under standard corporate tax frameworks, though long-term investments may qualify for broader capital expenditure deductions.
+Tax Advantage For Data Centers: There are currently no dedicated tax breaks for the data center sector.
+Businesses operate under standard corporate tax frameworks, though long-term investments may qualify for broader capital expenditure deductions as of September 2025.

 Natural Disaster Risk